XiaoMi/themis/readme.md

 **Timestamp server**

 If users want strong consistency across client processes, the 'themis.timestamp.oracle.class' should be set to 'RemoteTimestampOracleProxy'.
-Then, Themis will access globally incremental timestamp from [Chronos](https://github.com/XiaoMi/chronos), the entry of Chronos will be registered in Zookeeper quorum which can also be configured.
+Then, Themis will access globally incremental timestamp from [Chronos](https://github.com/XiaoMi/chronos), the entry of Chronos will be registered in Zookeeper where the quorum address and entry node can be configured.

-The default value of 'themis.timestamp.oracle.class' is 'LocalTimestampOracle', which provides incremental timestamp in one process.
+The default value of 'themis.timestamp.oracle.class' is 'LocalTimestampOracle', which provides incremental timestamp locally in one process.
 If users only need strong consistency in one clent process, the default value could be used.

 | Key                                        | Description                                        | Default Value        |
 |--------------------------------------------|----------------------------------------------------|----------------------|